Vitamin A deficiency: Infection

 Along with poor diet, infection and disease are common in many developing communities.
 Infection depletes vitamin A reserves which in turn make the affected individual more susceptible to further infection.
 Increased incidence of xerophthalmia has been observed after an outbreak of measles, with mortality correlated with severity of eye disease.
 In longitudinal studies of preschool children, susceptibility to disease increased substantially when severe VAD was present.
-While VAD can make measles worse, Vitamin A supplements do not prevent measles, high doses may be dangerous, and vaccines remain the most effective was to prevent the disease.
+While VAD can make measles worse, Vitamin A supplements do not prevent measles, high doses may be dangerous, and vaccines remain the most effective way to prevent the disease.

 The reason for the increased infection rate in vitamin A deficient individuals is that killer T-cells require the retinol metabolite retinoic acid to proliferate correctly.
 Retinoic acid is a ligand for nuclear retinoic acid receptors that bind the promoter regions of specific genes, thus activating transcription and stimulating T cell replication.
 Vitamin A deficiency will often entail deficient retinol intake, resulting in a reduced number of T-cells and lymphocytes, leading to an inadequate immune response and consequently a greater susceptibility to infections.
 In the presence of dietary deficiency of vitamin A, VAD and infections reciprocally aggravate each other.